Medical Assistant Skills: Clinical, Administrative, & Soft

 • Performing EKGs.
 EKGs are recordings of heart rhythms and can show things like heart attacks or heart inflammation.
 Performing an EKG requires special training.

 Medical assistants will spend a lot of time performing administrative tasks for their employers.
-Every clinic will work a little bit differently, and it is important to have a good understanding of your job's computer systems.
+Every clinic will work a little bit differently, and it is important to have a good understanding of your job's computer systems and general computer skills.
 Medical administrative assistants especially need these skills.

 Here are some administrative skills you need as a medical assistant: